Vegan Friendly Luxury Resorts in the Maldives

 Amilla Fushi is situated in the UNESCO Biosphere Reserve of Baa Atoll and oozes style with its ultra modern villas.
 A vegan menu (launched mid 2019) offers multiple vegan options and is available throughout the resort, the chefs are also happy to adjust dishes on the other menus to make them vegan friendly.
 Expect over water villas with endless sea views and sunsets to write home about.
 They also run an excellent excursion to swim with manatas at Hanifaru Bay, a memorable experience that’s sure to impress.

 Click here to read our detailed vegan friendly resort review of Amila Fushi.

-You’ll find the first and only all vegetarian restaurant in the Maldives at Atmosphere Kanifushi, a premium all-inclusive resort just 30 minutes by sea plane from Malé.
+Atmosphere Kanifushi is a premium all-inclusive resort and home to the first vegetarian restaurant in the Maldives called Just Veg.
 Expect towering tall palm trees, fine white sand, crystal clear turquoise ocean and superbly appointed villas with their own beach access.
-It’s hard not to love this place with its carefree vibes, flowing vegan food and drinks and a typical Maldivian picture postcard landscape.
+It’s hard not to love this place with the carefree vibes, flowing vegan food and drinks and a typical Maldivian picture postcard landscape.